HomeDocumentationAPI Reference

 Introduction

-This tutorial shows how to securely download and manage UserTesting session videos at scale using the Results API.
+This tutorial shows how to securely download and manage session videos from interaction tests or think-out-loud tests at scale using the Results API.
 Session videos are one of UserTesting’s most valuable assets, enabling deep qualitative analysis, multimodal AI workflows, and long-term research archiving.

 Because videos are large and sensitive, the API uses temporary pre-signed URLs.
 This tutorial explains how to work with those URLs safely and efficiently in production-grade pipelines.